Datatypes in a language used to store the data in a variable.

 This tutorial explains various native built-in data types supported by Python.

-Python provides the following datatypes
+Python provides the following data types

 DatatypeDescription